electron-webapps/meteor-electron/README.md

 and possibly other things.
 If you take this route, it's recommended that you start by copying `meteor-electron`'s `app` directory.

-### Q: How do I prevent the Electron app from being built/served in production if for instance I want to do that separately (means forthcoming)?
+### Q: How do I prevent the Electron app from being automatically built and launched?

-Set the ELECTRON_AUTO_BUILD environment variable to "false".
+Set `Meteor.settings.electron.autoBuild` to 'false'.

 ## Ideas